| Feature | Zo | Fabric |

 AI That Takes Action

-- Process hundreds of files programmatically
+- Process hundreds of files programmatically and transform them between formats

 One Subscription, Many Capabilities